CongGroup/SecureNDDTest/README.md

 - The **"TestThroughput.java"** is just used for throughput simulation evaluation.

-- The **"TestHammingLSH.java"** is an example that shows how to use our implementation of LSH for Hamming distance.
+- The **"TestHammingLSH.java"** is an example that shows how to use our implementation of LSH in Hamming distance.

+### The folder HammingLSH:

+To easily get our implementation of LSH in Hamming distance, I move some related codes from our project **SecureNDDProtypeTest** into this folder.

+Note that you should modify some of the "import package" info due to their original locations have been changed.